 Many people have large mega pixel cameras, but want to send their photos via email to their friends and family.
 Sending those large jpgs can choke your email server as well as the server of your recipients.
 And, if you make PowerPoint or Keynote presentations, you’ll want to use smaller images, because you’ll slow down your presentation if your files are too large.
 Plus, you won’t be able to email them to co-workers easily.

-To solve this problem I made this short Flash swf video on how to re-size images using Photoshop and Photoshop Elements.
+To solve this problem I made this short Flash swf video on how to resize images in Photoshop and Photoshop Elements.
 Have a look!

 The great thing about Flash videos is they are ultra sharp.
 If you view the video and it doesn’t look that sharp, then right click (or Control click) the movie when it’s playing and set the Flash movie quality to High.
 Here’s a screen grab in case you have no clue what I’m talking about with all this clicking business.